emc-openstack/vmax-cinder-driver/README.md

 The Array tag holds the unique VMAX array serial number.

 The Pool tag holds the unique pool name within a given array.

-NOTE: For this version of the driver, we do not support over subscription of pools.
-Creating a pool with max_subs_percent greater than 100 is not recommended.

 For backends not using FAST automated tiering, the pool is a single pool that has been created by the admin.